MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

 - `hpda/`: Python source files for the four workflow stages and the associated helper functions.
 - `submission/`: example SLURM submission scripts and a driver that submits the four stages in sequence.
-- `FLOW/`: pointer to the public input dataset (raw flow snapshots, grid and sequence file).
+- `FLOW/`: pointer to the reduced public test-case dataset (raw flow snapshots, grid and sequence file).
 Because of its size the dataset is not stored in this GitHub repository but archived on Zenodo at [10.5281/zenodo.19481070](https://doi.org/10.5281/zenodo.19481070) (see `FLOW/README.md`).

 ## Workflow overview